Remiwi/YouCaption/README.md

 3. Create a new user in psql.
 This is going to be username/password pair you use to connect to the DB server from the API server.
 In theory you could use the `postgres` user for this, but you probably shouldn't.
 Run `CREATE ROLE new_username WITH LOGIN PASSWORD 'new_password' CREATEDB;` from within psql, replacing the username and password to what you want.

 4. Create the `youcaption` database.
 This is gonna be your version of the database; it will share the same structure (the python code ensures that), but it won't have the same entries.
 Open a new terminal (you can close the old one) and run `psql -U your_username -d postgres` to open the `postgres` database (a default database that gets added when you install PostgreSQL) as your new user.
-Then run `CREATE DATABASE youcaption` to create the database.
+Then run `CREATE DATABASE youcaption;` to create the database.
 You can close this terminal now and probably forget about psql unless you need it for debugging the database.

 ### FastAPI server